gregorywmorris/oaken-spirits/README.md

 ### Scenario

 Oaken Spirit management does not want to spend money on more modern, but expensive, applications.
 You have been directed to work with the vendors to find a solution.
-The applications store data locally and do not integrate with external databases.
+The sales application stores data locally and does not integrate with external databases.
 Working with the vendors we can get a JSON message from each application.
+The shipping and accounting applications can integrate with an external database.

 ### Concern